 NovoRapid FlexTouch pens

-The NovoRapid FlexTouch pens are currently out of stock and will be discontinued in March 2025.
+Novo Nordisk’s NovoRapid FlexTouch 100units/ml 3ml pre-filled pens are now out of stock having been discontinued in March 2025.

 As an alternative to NovoRapid FlexTouch 3ml prefilled pens, healthcare professionals have been advised that both NovoRapid FlexPen 100units/ml 3ml pre-filled pens and NovoRapid Penfill 100unit/ml 3ml cartridges remain available and can support the full increase in demand.